 There are no auditions to join and everyone is welcome, though for some smaller scale performances we may have to audition those wishing to take part where the circumstances of the event demand it.

 We strive to produce music to a very high standard.
 Indeed choir members and audiences alike are both impressed and surprised at the standard of performance and professionalism we achieve – both as a workplace choir and with such limited rehearsals.
-Our repertoire ranges from from large scale classical to light.
+Our repertoire ranges from large scale classical to light.

 Try us out